Intermarch3/Intermarch3.github.io/README.md

 ## Warning
-This project is on development, the site has a lot of bugs and it is incomplete
+This project is on development, the site is not already responsive.

 ## Hello 👋
 Here is my personal portfolio.
 It contain my portfolio website with a link for each of my project.
 I hope you will like my work 😁 If you have a problem with one of my projects (execution, bug ...) or that you have advice, contact me, I would be impatient to answer you.